schmidtwmark/qnd/presentations/day15.md

 # CS Careers

-- You should be thinking about what youi want to do after high school!
+- You should be thinking about what you want to do after high school!
 - CS is a fantastic option
-- Great differntiator for any field
+- Great differentiator for any field

 ---